Learn about content authoring, categorization, and publishing within FORGE.*

 Permissions

-Producers need to organize their editorial teams by assigning permissions and visibility to the teams members based on their roles and assignments.
-FORGE Back-office meets this need by providing producers with a configurable permission management to set who can see what and which actions can do.
+Producers need to organize their editorial teams by assigning permissions and visibility to team members based on their roles and assignments.
+FORGE Back Office producers have access to a configurable permission management area.

 Editorial workflow